-For ten years, reporter Patrick Gavin covered and observed the weekend for Politico and such other top news organizations as mediabistro.com and the Washington Examiner, and he watched the event grow in scope, star power and scrutiny.
+For ten years, reporter Patrick Gavin observed and covered the weekend for Politico and such other top news organizations at mediabistro.com and the Washington Examiner and watched the event grow in scope, star power, and scrutiny.
 After becoming frustrated and disillusioned with the superficial and submissive way the event was being covered by most Washington reporters (himself included), Gavin left Politico just days before the 2014 dinner to see if there was a more meaningful story to be told.
-The result is the first documentary about the White House Correspondents’ Associations’ annual dinner and the surrounding hoopla.
-Using a blend of acumen and amusement, “Nerd Prom: Inside Washington’s Wildest Week” goes behind the scenes with party planners, celebrities, members of the White House Correspondents’ Association, celebrity paparazzi, gossip columnists and White House correspondents to show viewers what goes into the most notable and action-packed weekend in Washington each year.
+The result is the first documentary about the White House Correspondents’ Association's annual dinner and the surrounding hoopla.
+Using a blend of acumen and amusement, “Nerd Prom: Inside Washington’s Wildest Week” goes behind the scenes with party planners, celebrities, members of the White House Correspondents’ Association, celebrity paparazzi, gossip columnists, and White House correspondents to show viewers what goes into the most notable and action-packed weekend in Washington each year.